J6 Timeline

 Trump's Ellipse Speech Concludes

-"So we’re going to, we’re going to walk down Pennsylvania Avenue.
-I love Pennsylvania Avenue.
-And we’re going to the Capitol, and we’re going to try and give...
-The Democrats are hopeless, they're never vote for anything.
-Not even one vote.
-But we’re going to try and give our Republicans, the weak ones because the strong ones don’t need any of our help.
-We’re going to try and give them the kind of pride and boldness that they need to take back our country.
-So let’s walk down Pennsylvania Avenue."
+"So we’re going to, we’re going to walk down Pennsylvania Avenue—I love Pennsylvania Avenue.
+And we’re going to the Capitol, and we’re going to try and give— The Democrats are hopeless, they're never vote for anything.
+Not even one vote. —But we’re going to try and give our Republicans—the weak ones because the strong ones don’t need any of our help— We’re going to try and give them the kind of pride and boldness that they need to take back our country.
+So let’s walk down Pennsylvania Avenue.
+I want to thank you all.
+God bless you, and God bless America."

 Joint Session of Congress